spectrocloud/librarium/docs/docs-content/profiles/app-profiles/delete-app-profile.md

 4. To delete an app profile and all its versions, click on the **three-dot Menu** in the row of the profile to delete and select **Delete**.

-  To delete a specific profile version, select the profile to display its details and use the **drop-down Menu** next to the profile name to select the version to delete.
+  To delete a specific profile version, select the profile to display its details.
+Use the **drop-down Menu** next to the profile name and select the version to delete.
 Click the trash can icon to delete that version.

-You have successfully deleted the app profile or profile version.
+You have successfully deleted an app profile or profile version.

 ## Validate